dedestem/DFinder/README.md

 An fast and opensource filebrowser written in rust.

-#Supported os's
+Supported os's
 Win11
 Win10

-#Roadmap
-Search functionality
+Search functionality ideas:
   Search on extension
   Search on filename
   Search on filename+extension